Watanga FC

 Watanga Football Club is a Liberian association football club founded on December 24, 1997.
 The club was named after the military camp established just outside Monrovia by former members of the rebel movement at the end of the First Liberian Civil War in 1996.
 The club won the national championship in 2022 and was a finalist for the 2012 LFA Cup.
+The SKD Practice Pitch is their home venue.
+Watanga FC played home games at the stadium in front of capacity crowds of 2,000.